tahoe-lafs/tahoe-lafs/docs/architecture.rst

 By default HTTPS is disabled (this will change in https://tahoe-lafs.org/trac/tahoe-lafs/ticket/4041).
-When HTTPS is enabled on the server, the server transparently listens for both Foolscap and HTTP on the same port.
+When HTTPS is enabled on the server, the server transparently listens for both Foolscap and HTTPS on the same port.
 Clients can use either; by default they will only use Foolscap, but when configured appropriately they will use HTTPS when possible (this will change in https://tahoe-lafs.org/trac/tahoe-lafs/ticket/4041).
 At this time the